 When you are traveling, it’s the little things that can start the trip on a positive note.
-We got to the bus stop just in time so we did’t have to wait in the cold too long.
-At the train station it was like Rob and I were in sync, we could communicate with just a look.
-You load the train cards, I will get coffee and breakfast, we also got to the train with no waiting time.
+We got to the bus stop just in time so we didn’t have to wait in the cold too long.
+At the train station, it was like Rob and I were in sync, we could communicate with just a look.
+You load the train cards, I will get coffee and breakfast, and we also get to the train with no waiting time.
 It was a smooth morning.
 Then the stress of it hits.
 Which way do we go?
 Sky priority is one way and the sign says go the other.
 This is usually when Rob and I clash.
-We both are the type of people who need to take the lead in a stressful situation, because it gives us a sense of control.
+We both are the type of people who need to take the lead in a stressful situation because it gives us a sense of control.
 I decided this trip I was going to work on that, so I took a deep breath and let Rob take the lead.
 Things became smooth again.
-It was so hard for me to do that, but in that moment I knew that I could relax because he had this.
+It was so hard for me to do that, but at that moment I knew that I could relax because he had this.

 The next day we got an early start.
-All Z wanted to do was go get his real Harry Potter wand.
+All Z wanted to do was get his real Harry Potter wand.
 So after breakfast at the hotel, we headed to Platform 9 3/4.
-We didn’t do any of this the first time because Z was barely 4 and did’t know who Harry Potter was.
-Let me tell you, if you are Potter fan London is the place for you!
+We didn’t do any of this the first time because Z was barely 4 and didn’t know who Harry Potter was.
+Let me tell you, if you are a Potter fan London is the place for you!
 It really was magical.

 We had tickets for the Nutcracker that evening but many hours to pass until then, so I had read about this small courtyard called Neal’s Yard, the photos looked so charming and it was said to have cute local shops.
-While making our way there we decided to stop into the British museum, something I did not know about London was that there are so many free museums.
+While making our way there we decided to stop at the British Museum, something I did not know about London was that there are so many free museums.
 I am sure during normal life there are very long lines but in covid times there were none.
 I could have spent all day here and Z was excited to see mummies!

 The one thing I was looking forward to the most as far as activities go, was seeing the Nutcracker.
-As we were walking into the British museum Sara and I recieved an email that the performance was cancelled.
+As we were walking into the British Museum Sara and I received an email that the performance was cancelled.
 I was upset, but we quickly thought maybe we could get tickets to a different show.
 So after some searching, we got tickets to see Wicked that night.
 I had seen it before, no one else had and it would be Z’s first big show.
 It was all working out.

-Something to know about Aaron is he is quickly on his way to becoming a sky dive instructor.
+Something to know about Aaron is he is quickly on his way to becoming a skydiving instructor.
 So you could say he is a bit of a thrill enthusiast.
 He wanted to do all the scary rides I like to tell myself I would do if Z were big enough.
 He finally convinced me to go on one with him.
 I was terrified.
 Aaron is really good at distracting you in a good way, he kept asking me questions about our life here and before I knew it I was strapped in, wishing I had told Rob and Z I loved them one last time, slightly melodramatic, I know.

 I have no clue how high this ride went, I did watch it so I knew it wasn’t fast.
 I closed my eyes and I felt us stop, Aaron told me to open my eyes.
-I almost cried, not because of fear but because the view from that high up, seeing ALL of London lit up in night sky, I thought, wow this city really is beautiful.
+I almost cried, not because of fear but because of the view from that high up, seeing ALL of London lit up in the night sky, I thought, wow this city really is beautiful.
 I then quickly closed my eyes again because we started to go upside down and I didn’t want to die. . .

-On our last day Rob, Z and I had a day planned for just us.
-We strolled around Christmas Markets, found the street that inspired Diagon Alley, went to Sherlock Holmes’ house, and spent time at the Natural History museum, well really in the stones and dinosaur area, Z’s favorite.
+On our last day Rob, Z, and I had a day planned for just us.
+We strolled around Christmas Markets, found the street that inspired Diagon Alley, went to Sherlock Holmes’ house, and spent time at the Natural History Museum, well really in the stones and dinosaur area, Z’s favorite.
 Followed by dinner at Brew Dog and had the most amazing burger.

 Do we love London now?
-I wouldn’t go that far, we have a joke that it cost 500 pounds just to get off the plane in London.
-It is a very expensive city.
+I wouldn’t go that far, we have a joke that it costs 500 pounds just to get off the plane in London.
+It is a costly city.
 However, We do have a new appreciation for the city.
 Are we writing it off?
 Absolutely not, We are very much looking forward to taking Z back to see Harry Potter live and many other shows.
-London is a very large city, don’t feel like you have to do it all on one trip.
+London is a very large city, so don’t feel like you have to do it all on one trip.
 I am glad we went back.
 I am usually happy with the results of second chances.